BelledonneCommunications/linphone-iphone/README.macos.md

         export PATH=$PATH:~/.local/bin
         # make this dummy charset.alias file for the bundler to be happy:
         sudo touch /opt/local/lib/charset.alias
+	# set writing right for owner on the libssl and libcrypto libraries in order gtk-mac-bundler
+	# be able to rewrite their rpath
+	sudo chmod u+w /opt/local/lib/libssl.1.0.0.dylib /opt/local/lib/libcrypto.1.0.0.dylib

 The bundler file in `build/MacOS/linphone.bundle` expects some plugins to be installed in `/opt/local/lib/mediastreamer/plugins`.
 If you don't need plugins, remove or comment out this line from the bundler file: